 Mayor Levi commented at the meeting that, “really, you and your son and your family do incredible work on this year after year.”

 Brandon himself gave blood for the first time when he turned 18.
-“The blood drive is a part of me,” he has said.
+“The blood drive is a part of me,” he has said. n